INDIA IS GLOBAL CONSERVATION MIRACLE.

 LANTANA CAMARA

-Each elephant in the 100-strong herd has been meticulously crafted by The Coexistence Collective, a community of 200 indigenous Indian artisans from the Bettakurumba, Paniya, Kattunayakan and Soliga tribes in India's Nilgiri Biosphere Reserve.
+Each elephant has been created by The Real Elephant Collective, a community of 200 indigenous artisans from the Bettakurumba, Paniya, Kattunayakan and Soliga communities of India’s Nilgiri Biosphere Reserve, Tamil Nadu.
 The collective has spent the past five years beautifully bringing to life every elephant they live alongside, in intricately detailed sculptural form.
 Like many indigenous cultures around the world, these communities have intimate knowledge of nature and wildlife, based on generations of observation and experience.

 The Kattunayakans